gep13/gep13/input/blog/a-review-of-dunddd.md

 [“The Happy Developer” – Is It a Myth?](http://dddscotland.co.uk/lineup/speaker/5) – Andy Gibson ([@ARGibson](http://twitter.com/#!/ARGibson))

-This session led on very nicely from Craig’s session and attempted to answer the eternal question… “_What makes a happy developer?_”  It is reasonably simply to answer the opposite question, “_What makes a developer unhappy?_”, in fact, Andy asked this question to the members of the audience, and this is what we came up with:
+This session led on very nicely from Craig’s session and attempted to answer the eternal question... “_What makes a happy developer?_”  It is reasonably simply to answer the opposite question, “_What makes a developer unhappy?_”, in fact, Andy asked this question to the members of the audience, and this is what we came up with:

 - Have to work on Sundays
 - When you ship crap